 Take advantage of free and low-cost souvenirs

-My favorite low-cost souvenir from Disney are the pressed pennies that you can get all over the parks.
+My favorite low-cost souvenirs from Disney are the pressed pennies that you can get all over the parks.
 When I was younger, my parents filled M&M tubes with quarters and kept a bag of pennies on hand so that we could transform them into Disney treasures.

 You can find Kidcot Fun Stops across Epcot’s World Showcase.
 Here, kids can do free arts and crafts to keep as souvenirs.
 Another low-cost souvenir option is the Epcot passport that you can purchase around the World Showcase.
 Inside the book, there are places for cast members at the Kidcot stops to sign and place stickers from their country.